 The shear key may be controlled by shear or bending.
 The load is calculated as the passive pressure acting against the face of the key.
 The picture below shows the construction information of a typical cantilever retaining wall.
 Note that alternate vertical rebars have been cut-off in order to optimize the design.

-Cantilever retaining walls are structures that must be be designed considering the different stability failure modes.
+Cantilever retaining walls are structures that must be designed considering the different stability failure modes.
 The reinforcement of the wall components must provide adequate structural strength at every point of the structure.
 ASDIP RETAIN includes the design of cantilever retaining walls, with multiple options to optimize the design easily.

 Detailed information is available about this structural engineering software by visiting ASDIP RETAIN.
 For a design example see the post Cantilever Retaining Wall Design Example Using ASDIP RETAIN.
+For our collection of blog posts about retaining walls please visit Structural Retaining Wall Design.

 Javier Encinas, PE